razonyang/hugo-theme-bootstrap/exampleSite/content/docs/getting-started/upgradation/index.md

 > Note that no matter which install method you use, you will always end up needing to pull and install dependencies via `hugo mod npm pack` and `npm install`.

+### Additional Dependencies

+If you intend to add additional dependencies, you need to define it in `package.hugo.json` instead of `package.json`.
+That's because the `hugo mod npm pack` will always override the `package.json`, which merges theme's `package.hugo.json` and your site's `package.hugo.json`.

 ### Git Submodule

 {{% code/upgradation-git-submodule %}}